Erfan3738/AdCo/README.md

 3- The transformations were adjusted to match the CIFAR-10 images.

 4- I tried to find the best possible hyperparameters.

+5- Added the option to simulate the behavior of multiple GPUs using split batch normalization.

 AdCo is published on [CVPR2021](https://openaccess.thecvf.com/content/CVPR2021/html/Hu_AdCo_Adversarial_Contrast_for_Efficient_Learning_of_Unsupervised_Representations_From_CVPR_2021_paper.html).